 Many, though not all, brokers offer trading in ETFs, and among those who do, not all brokers will offer all ETFs, or even have access to all exchanges.
-Some brokers that do offer a range of ESG ETFs include Interactive, Fidelity, and eToro.
+Some brokers that do offer a range of ESG ETFs include IG, Fidelity, and DEGIRO.
 You can search the asset list of any online broker, using the name of a specific fund, or its ticker symbol.

 Yes, eToro is good to trade ETFs with as the platform offers zero-commission, and charges low fees and spreads.